Edmonton annexations: 1982 general annexation

 Edmonton's largest annexation, referred to as the 1982 general annexation, came into effect on January 1, 1982, when lands were absorbed from the County of Parkland No. 31 to the west, the MD of Sturgeon No. 90 to the north, and the County of Strathcona No. 20 to the east and south.
 A portion of undeveloped land of the City of St. Albert to the northwest was also annexed.
 As part of the decision, additional lands were transferred from the MD of Sturgeon No. 90 to St. Albert, while the remaining 3.2 km2 of the County of Strathcona No. 20 to the south of Edmonton was transferred to the County of Leduc No. 25.
 The annexation more than doubled the size of Edmonton, increasing it from 331.1 km2 to 700.6 km2.

 1998 and 2002 adjustments

-Between 1982 and 2019, there were only been two minor adjustments to Edmonton's boundary.
+Between 1982 and 2019, there were only two minor adjustments to Edmonton's boundary.
 In 1998, a less than 20 ha portion of Whitemud Drive's approach to Anthony Henday Drive (then Highway 14) in southeast Edmonton was transferred to Strathcona County.
 Similarly, a less than 2.5 ha piece of land along St. Albert Trail was transferred to St. Albert in 2002.